phpstan/phpstan/README.md

 vendor/bin/phpstan analyse -c phpstan.neon -l 4 --error-format awesome src tests
 ```

-## Existing error formatters to be used

-You can pass the following keywords to the `--error-format=X` parameter in order to affect the output:

-- `table`: Default.
-Grouped errors by file, colorized.
-For human consumption.
-- `raw`: Contains one error per line, with path to file, line number, and error description
-- `checkstyle`: Creates a checkstyle.xml compatible output.
-Note that you'd have to redirect output into a file in order to capture the results for later processing.
-- `json`: Creates minified .json output without whitespaces.
-Note that you'd have to redirect output into a file in order to capture the results for later processing.
-- `junit`: Creates JUnit compatible output.
-Note that you'd have to redirect output into a file in order to capture the results for later processing.
-- `prettyJson`: Creates human readable .json output with whitespaces and indentations.
-Note that you'd have to redirect output into a file in order to capture the results for later processing.
-- `gitlab`: Creates format for use Code Quality widget on GitLab Merge Request.
-- `baselineNeon`: Creates a .neon output for including in your config.
-This allows a baseline for existing errors.
-Note that you'd have to redirect output into a file in order to capture the results for later processing.
-[Detailed article about this feature.](https://medium.com/@ondrejmirtes/phpstans-baseline-feature-lets-you-hold-new-code-to-a-higher-standard-e77d815a5dff)

 ## Class reflection extensions

 Classes in PHP can expose "magical" properties and methods decided in run-time using